nats-io/nats-server/README.md

 Important to note, in order to not break request/reply patterns you need to add rules as above with Alice and Bob for the "_INBOX.>" pattern.
 If an unauthorized client publishes or attempts to subscribe to a subject that is not in the allow-list, or is in the deny-list, the action fails and is logged at the server, and an error message is returned to the client.

-Most of the time it is fine to specify the subjects that an user is allowed to publish or subscribe to.
+Most of the time it is fine to specify the subjects that a user is allowed to publish or subscribe to.
-However, in some instances, it is much easier to configure the subjects that an user is not allowed to publish/subscribe .
+However, in some instances, it is much easier to configure the subjects that a user is not allowed to publish/subscribe.

+>Note that the `allow` clause is not required.
+If absent, it means that user is allowed to publish/subscribe to everything.

 Here is an example showing how to use `allow` and `deny` clauses.
 ```